-Telehealth has been around for some years now and its use continues to increase.
-The Covid-19 pandemic resulted in commissioners of services and healthcare professionals having to think differently about models of care delivery, look for ways to continue to have contact with patients, and monitor and manage a variety of medical conditions including CVD.
+Telehealth, also known as remote patient monitoring, has been around for some years now and its use continues to increase.
+The Covid-19 pandemic has resulted in commissioners of services and healthcare professionals having to think differently about services, look for ways to continue to have contact with patients, and monitor and manage a variety of medical conditions including CVD.
 As a result, the uptake of telehealth (also known as remote patient monitoring) has accelerated rapidly, enabling remote care, and reducing the risk of infection for patients and healthcare teams alike.
-These benefits continue to be realised even now the danger presented by Covid has reduced.